- Standard mileage vs. Actual expenses

 - Total miles for the trip

-Commuting from home to a regular workplace is generally not deductible—do not blend commuting with client visits without clear splits.
+Commuting from home to a regular workplace is generally not deductible.
+Do not blend commuting with client visits without clear splits.

-Apps vs. manual spreadsheets
+Apps vs. Manual spreadsheets

 Mileage apps with GPS can automate trip detection; humans should still classify trips as business or personal promptly—backlogs invite errors.